pokergeist/SwitchIR/README.md

 Transmitted data (serial and IR) is showing up at the encoder/decoder's input pins.

+**Conclusion:**

+An incorrect prototype footprint was used.
+A replacement is being ordered that will fit.
+Future production revisions will revert to the cheaper Ralton.

 ## ToDo List

+* Put a cutout in the board for the QT Py SPI Flash option to allow castellated mounting.
+* Maybe add some test points for access to inaccessible pads.
+* Poll for larger pitch screw terminals.
 * Determine if flyback diodes will be required for inductive loads across the relay contacts.

 ## Notes